quantumlib/Stim/README_FILE_FORMAT_CIRCUIT.md

 (The interpreter of the circuit may also track coordinate offsets accumulated from `SHIFT_COORDS` annotations, which affect the meaning of `QUBIT_COORDS` annotations and the coordinate arguments given to `DETECTOR`.
-But these have no effect on simulations, and so are not strictly necessary to track.)
+But these have no effect on simulations, and so are often not strictly necessary to track.)

 ## Examples